1.2kg (2.6 lb) skin-on pork belly

 1 tbsp sea salt

 Start the day before you want to serve your pork.
-If you have a Chinese hole puncher, use that to puncture holes all over the pork skin (take a look at the video for more information and alternatives).
-Then use a utility knife and a ruler to score the pork skin at about 1 centimetre (around 3/8”) intervals.
-Then go back and score again to form a crosshatch pattern.
+If you have a Chinese hole puncher (take a look at the video), use that to puncture holes all over the pork skin.
+Then use a Stanley/utility knife and a ruler to score the pork skin in a cross hatch pattern.
 Pat dry with paper towel.
-Rub the salt over the pork skin.
-Place in the fridge, uncovered, and leave overnight.

 Place the vegetable oil and sesame oil in a small saucepan over medium-high heat.
 Heat until a wooden spoon dipped into the oil forms small little bubbles.
 Now pour the hot oil over the spring onion mixture.
 Stir to combine.
 Set aside for later.

-Preheat the oven to 150°C/300°F. Take the pork out of the fridge and pat dry with paper towel.
-To make sure the pork skin is super dry, you can use a hairdryer to blow hot air over it.
+Preheat the oven to 150°C/300°F. Take the pork out of the fridge.
+Pat dry with paper towel.
+To make sure the pork skin is super dry, you can use a hair dryer to blow hot air over the pork skin.

-Place an oven-proof wire rack onto a baking tray.
+Place a wire cake rack onto a baking tray.
 Brush the rack with oil.
 Place the pork on the rack, skin side up.
 Roast in the oven for 90 minutes.
-Then turn the heat up to 240°C/460°F and roast for a further 30-40 minutes or until the skin is super crispy.
+Then turn the heat up to 240°C/460°F. Place the pork back in the oven to roast for an hour or until the skin is super crispy.